anthonyjesmok/jesmok-xyz/README.md

 ### CI/CD

 This template uses GitHub actions for CI/CD actions.
-This repository is configured to allow static-only deployments to Google Firebase.
-You can configure the CI/CD pipeline to run additional tests and deploy to other environments as well.
+This repository is configured to allow static-only deployments to Google Firebase and provide monthly package updates via Node.
+You can configure the CI/CD pipeline to run additional tests,  deploy to other environments, and perform other actions as well.

 ### Security Scanning